-The ‘Fighting for our Rights’ project focuses on gathering these amazing stories through oral history interviews, to create a permanent record and inspire a new generation.
+The ‘Fighting for our Rights’ project ran from November 2016 to March 2018, and focused on gathering some of these amazing stories through oral history interviews, to create a permanent record and inspire a new generation.
 Through a generous grant from the Heritage Lottery Fund, we can ensure that this history is captured and not lost.

-The project involves working with a number of partners, including Kingston University, StoryAid, St Philip’s School and Kingston Heritage Service.
-By spring 2018, the project will have involved:
+The project involved working with a number of partners, including Kingston University, StoryAid, St Philip’s School and Kingston Heritage Service.
+The project involved:

-- Creating a school resource for local secondary students
+• A school resource for local year 6 students

 How can I hear some of the interviews?